MicrosoftDocs/ATADocs/ATPDocs/credential-access-alerts.md

 In this detection, an alert is triggered when a replication request is initiated from a computer that isn't a domain controller.

 > [!NOTE]
-> If you have domain controllers on which [!INCLUDE [Product short](includes/product-short.md)] sensors are not installed, those domain controllers are not covered by [!INCLUDE [Product short](includes/product-short.md)].
-When deploying a new domain controller on an unregistered or unprotected domain controller, it may not immediately be identified by [!INCLUDE [Product short](includes/product-short.md)] as a domain controller.
-It is highly recommended to install the [!INCLUDE [Product short](includes/product-short.md)] sensor on every domain controller to get full coverage.
+> If you have domain controllers on which Defender for Identity sensors are not installed, those domain controllers are not covered by Defender for Identity.
+When deploying a new domain controller on an unregistered or unprotected domain controller, it may not immediately be identified by Defender for Identity as a domain controller.
+It is highly recommended to install the Defender for Identity sensor on every domain controller to get full coverage.

 **Learning period**: